dotnet/source-build/Documentation/planning/multi-sdk-band-support.md

 In this scenario, the *newest* version of Microsoft.NET.Compilers.Toolset will get used as input to any repo taking a dependency on it, before the 2xx dotnet/roslyn is built.
 If this particular repo has an explicit dependency on 4.7.x, then transparently updating to 4.8.x might cause a break.
 In the current source build infrastructure, the only way to avoid that transparent upgrade would be to not use the PSB 2xx inputs with the 2xx SDK build.
 But of course, the 2xx inputs would be required to provide supporting packages that the SDK depends on.

 If this scenario ends up becoming a common problem, I think we could alter the source build PVP infrastructure to be smarter about version selection, attempting to match on best "MAJOR.MINOR" when multiple input versions are available.

-### Confusion around the input artifact set

-The current design has all the inputs for a subsetted VMR build lumped into a single directory.
-This relies on the source build infrastructure to select the correct input versions, and the distro maintainer to prepare this directory.
-It may be that this is a confusing model that lacks the flexibility required to build the product using the correct input versions for each component.
-If this is the case, then it may make sense to add a new switch to the source-build process, splitting `--with-packages/--with-assets` into two input sets:
-- `--with-psb-assets` - Previously source built assets, either bootstrap or
-- `--with-csb-assets` - Assets from a build of another VMR, provided as input to a subsetted VMR.